 Students doing Music tend to progress onto Higher Education or follow a more personalised career path in Music.
 It may set you up for a career in the music industry (e.g. performing, teaching, radio, TV, journalism, tourism, leisure and entertainment, music therapy, retail, music production, publishing and arts administration).
 It's an excellent subject to develop life skills vital to any career such as team work, communication, time management, organisation and self-confidence.

-Grade 5 at GCSE or merit at level 2 BTEC or equivalent music experience.
+BTEC: Grade 4 at GCSE or merit at level 2 BTEC or equivalent music experience.
+Students must be able to perform on an instrument/voice and have a willingness to learn music theory.